Dinesh-Adhithya-H/Machine-learning-in-Football/index.md

 ### Observations

-The pass difficulty histogram falls exponentially with increasing difficulties.
+The pass difficulty histogram falls exponentially with increasing pass hardness.
 Passes being the most common event during football matches this plots give us an idea how risk is optimised during football matches.
-Our work ponders more deeply on how a closed group of humans interact with each other and possible application of such ideas is being explored upon.
+Passes also goes on to be the most commom type of interaction among players.
+Our work ponders more deeply on how a closed group of humans interact with each other and the possible application of such ideas is also being explored upon.